Visit Alexandra Kingston-Reese's profile on the York Research Database to:

 Alexandra Kingston-Reese is a Senior Lecturer in Modern and Contemporary Literature.
 She specializes in 21st century literature and visual art, with a particular interest in the novel and essay after 1945, theory of the novel, the political essay, aesthetics, affect, and the medical humanities.

-Alexandra joined the department in 2016 as a Lecturer in Modern and Contemporary Literature.
+Alexandra joined the department in 2016.
 Before arriving at York, she completed her PhD, funded by the Australian Government, at the University of Sydney in December 2015.
+She grew up in Aotearoa/New Zealand.

-Alexandra Kingston-Reese is the editor of ASAP/J, the open-access platform of ASAP/Journal, the scholarly publication of the Association for the Study of the Arts of the Present.
-In this role, she also sits on the Association's Motherboard.
+Alexandra was the editor of ASAP/Review, one of the publications of the Association for the Study of the Arts of the Present, between 2020–2025.